 The damages for accounting malpractice should restore you to where you would have been if not for the negligent behavior of the accountant.
 A plaintiff that sues an accountant for professional negligence is entitled to recover all damages resulting from the accountant’s breach of duty.
 The damages available depend on the circumstances of each case.

-The Connecticut accounting malpractice lawyers at StangerLaw LLC can help you seek compensation for financial losses directly related to your accountant’s malpractice.
+StangerLaw LLC’s Connecticut accounting malpractice lawyers can help you seek compensation for financial losses directly caused by your accountant’s malpractice.

 Types of Claims Against Accountants in Connecticut